 The Art of Becoming Who You Already Are

 Movement is a language, and teaching is an act of service.
 I learned early on that leadership isn’t about authority; it’s about clarity, awareness, and the courage to be yourself.
-Whether I was building some of the first iPhone apps or directing creative teams, the lesson was always the same: you connect by being honest, not by performing a role.
+No matter the setting, the lesson was always the same: you connect by being honest, not by performing a role.

 Becoming a father deepened all of that.
 It taught me the most important truth I know: you don’t mold people — you meet them where they are.
 Children arrive as themselves, and our job is to help them become more of who they already are.
 I carried that lesson into martial arts, and it completely reshaped how I teach.